This website is best viewed using the horizontal display on your tablet device.

-To request an insurance benefit review and Co-pay Card information, Tap to Call
+Tap to call 1-855-ELIQUIS to request an insurance benefit review and Co-pay Card information, or request an activated

 Your out of pocket cost for medicines is determined by your insurance provider.
 We can help you find out what your costs may be by calling 1-855-ELIQUIS to request an insurance benefit review.